Battle of Britain 80th + 1 Memorial Trek- 3 Days, 2 nights

 - Personal drinks and snacks

-- Any transfers outside the itinerary thougb we may be able to help as an extra
+- Any transfers outside the itinerary (though we may be able to help as an extra)

 Manston – Kingsdown – Half Marathon walk

-Meeting with your transport at Kingsdown International campsite at 10am.
+We will collect you at Kingsdown International campsite at 9.30am.
 You are welcome to travel here in the morning from home or take accommodation in the locality.
 Please bring with you a packed lunch for the day.

 From September 1939 and the outbreak of the Second World War, Manston was firmly on the front line.
 In that month No. 3 Squadron, under the command of No. 11 Group Fighter Command, flew Hawker Hurricanes from the airfield.
 In 1940 during the Battle of Britain, Manston was heavily bombed, requiring the dispersal of personnel and resources to nearby safer locations.